talhazulfiqar/water_quality_knn/README.md

 # water_quality_knn
 Implementation of kNN in python using numpy to calculate water potability.
+With k value of 12 accuracy is ~54%

 The water_potability.csv dataset is from kaggle: https://www.kaggle.com/datasets/adityakadiwal/water-potability

+Run water_potability_knn.py with numpy and pandas installed.